GfSE/SAF-Specification/viewpoints/Operational-Domain-Item-Kind-Viewpoint.md

 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
-## Presentation
-A block definition diagram (BDD) featuring Operational Domain Item Kinds and their relationships in terms of generalization, composition, or general association.
-Note: Operational Domain Item Kinds are managed in the domain knowledge package of the Enterprise.
-Operational Domain Item Kinds shall be value types or blocks.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * ItemFlow [SysML Profile]